Escape (Enrique Iglesias album): Critical reception

 The album received generally mixed reviews.
 AllMusic editor Peter Fawthrop noted that Escape "is a pop/rock album through and through, and it is also reminiscent of classic pop albums of the 1980s – short (ten original songs), sweet, and wildly catchy."
-PopMatters critic Charlotte Robinson nited that "unlike so many other heartthrob vehicles, Escape is refreshingly short on the sappy ballads" and concdluded that aöbum was "pretty standard dance music with lots of clever touches, enthusiasm, and commercial potential."
+PopMatters critic Charlotte Robinson noted that "unlike so many other heartthrob vehicles, Escape is refreshingly short on the sappy ballads" and concluded that the album was "pretty standard dance music with lots of clever touches, enthusiasm, and commercial potential."
 Billboard felt that with Escape "Iglesias permanently shakes off the media-driven notion that he's merely riding papa Julio's platinum coattails into public prominence.
 While Enrique is not likely to be revered as one of this generation's great vocalists, he has done a fine job of establishing himself as a distinctive, appealing stylist who knows how to sell a great tune — and Escape is filled with many great, radio-ready tunes."

-Jim Farber from The New York Daily News wrote that "natraelly, the new album from this dark-eyed hottie has the depth of a thimble.
+Jim Farber from The New York Daily News wrote that "naturally, the new album from this dark-eyed hottie has the depth of a thimble.
 But there is a certain bubblegum snap to his new tunes.
 And at least Julio’s son delivers on the pinup part of his marketing promise [...]
 You would do well to ignore the album’s single, "Hero," which lives down to its title.
 But amid the rest, you may sift some guilty joys."
 The Los Angeles Times found that "Iglesias wants badly to show range and depth, but both elude him and his collaborators, who prove high on craft but low on art in these variations on ultra-current pop styles and neo new-wave beats."
 In a negative reviews, David Browne from Entertainment Weekly wrote: "Will Iglesias be remembered for more than his surname and ability to sing with sucked-in cheeks?
 Not if his second English-language album is any indication."